Skip to Content

 ---------------------------------------------------------

 All I knew about ducklings before we got them was they are super messy.
-That was enough to scare me away for years, but their cute little faces won me over eventually and I thought “how messy could they be?”.
+That was enough to scare me away for years.
+Their cute little faces won me over eventually and I thought “how messy could they be?”.
 The answer to that question is very.
 Very, very messy.

-If you have a spare bathtub that is the way to go so a lot of the water can easily drain out, but you will still be cleaning up your fair share of gunk to avoid having it clog up your plumbing.
-I don’t have a spare tub, so I have made a brooder out of a plastic storage bin (click here to see how I made it).
-I clean the plastic bin THREE TIMES A DAY and there are only two ducklings in there!
-Compare that with chicks, whom I brood 5-7 at a time and only have to clean the box a couple times a week.
+If you have a spare bathtub that is the way to go so a lot of the water can easily drain out.
+You will still be cleaning up your fair share of gunk to avoid having it clog up your plumbing.
+A brooder can also be made out of a plastic storage bin (click here to see how I made it).
+You should plan to have about 1 square foot of brooder space per duckling for ducklings under 3 weeks old.

 Brooder set up

-On the bottom of the box I put down rubber shelf liner.
-This gives the ducklings a non slick surface to walk on and elevates the straw bedding a little so it’s not sitting in a pile of goo.
+On the bottom of the box, I put down a rubber shelf liner.
+This gives the ducklings a nonslick surface to walk on.
+It will also elevate the straw bedding a little so it’s not sitting in a pile of goo.
 I have a small baking sheet that I put in the brooder box.
-I put the feed and water dishes in the baking sheet to help catch most of the gunk & water they splash around, then I put a handful or two of straw in the rest of the box for bedding.
+I put the feed and water dishes in the baking sheet to help catch most of the gunk & water they splash around.
+Then I put a handful or two of straw in the rest of the box for bedding.

 For a feed dish, you want to use something fairly shallow they can access easily.
 I use a terracotta pot saucer.
-For their water, I use a Mason jar water base for the first 5-6 days.
-I don’t want to put a big dish of water in there with newborn ducklings to keep them safe from drowning.
-Newborn ducklings are awkward and sometimes find themselves stuck on their back, you don’t want that to happen near the water!
+For their water, I use a Mason jar water base for the first week.
+You don’t want to put a big dish of water in there with newborn ducklings.
+Newborn ducklings are awkward and sometimes find themselves stuck on their back.
+You don’t want that to happen near the water!

 They grow so fast that by the end of that first week, they will be having a hard time fitting their heads and bills in the dish.
-Ducks need to be able to dunk their whole head in water to keep their nostrils clean & moist, and their eyes clear.
-After the first week, I switch to a glass 1.5 quart baking dish.
+Ducks need to be able to dunk their whole head in the water.
+This is how they keep their nostrils clean & moist, and their eyes clear.
+After the first week, I switch to a glass 2-quart baking dish.
 It’s easy to clean and heavy enough the ducks can’t overturn it.

 What do ducklings eat?

-Ducklings can eat the same starter feed you would give chicks.
-You want to find a non-medicated starter chick feed.
-Ducklings eat a lot more than chicks and could overdose on medication making them sick if you get the medicated feed.
+If you can find waterfowl starter feed that is the best option.
+But ducklings can also eat the same starter feed you would give chicks.
+If you use chick feed, you want to find a non-medicated starter chick feed.
+Ducklings eat a lot more than chicks and could overdose on medication.
 Chick feed is medicated to prevent coccidiosis, which isn’t an issue for ducks so the medication is completely unnecessary anyway.

-Ducklings require 2-3 times the amount of niacin that chicks need, so commercial chick starter will not provide the necessary niacin that ducklings need.
+Ducklings require 2-3 times the amount of niacin that chicks need.
+Commercial chick starter will not provide the niacin that ducklings need.
 Niacin deficiency can lead to bowed legs and joint issues so you should supplement your duckling’s diet.
 Adding brewer’s yeast to their feed is an easy way to help them get extra niacin.
 I like to mix the brewer’s yeast in as I change the feed.
-If you add the yeast into your big bag of feed, the yeast will just sink to the bottom.
-For every cup of feed I put in the dish, I mix in 1.5 tablespoons of brewers yeast. click here to read more about ducklings & niacin
+For every cup of feed I put in the dish, I mix in 1.5 tablespoons of brewer’s yeast. click here to read more about ducklings & niacin

-For the first two weeks, I would avoid giving them additional treats, but after that, ducks like the same sorts of treats that chickens do – mealworms, bugs, fresh greens & herbs (try floating some herbs in the water, they will love it!), scrambled eggs and most fruits.
+For the first two weeks, I would avoid giving them additional treats.
+After that, ducks like the same sorts of treats that chickens do.
+Some duck favorites include mealworms, bugs, fresh greens, herbs (try floating some herbs in the water, they will love it!), scrambled eggs, and most fruits.
 Once you start giving them treats beyond their feed, you need to provide the ducklings with grit (sand or commercial chick grit) to help them digest the food.

 Heat

-If you have brooded chicks before, you will notice that ducklings don’t need heat for nearly as long as chicks do.
+If you have brooded chicks before, you will notice that ducklings don’t need heat for as long as chicks do.
 This is because ducklings grow so much faster.
 You will want to start out with a heat lamp warming the area to 90 degrees.
 Use a heat bulb with a red filter to ease stress.
 From there you go down about 1 degree a day.
 You don’t need to go crazy about getting it precise.
-Just raise your heat lamp up a little each day, and by the end of the first week aim to be around 83 degrees, and by the end of the second week around 76 degrees.
+Aim to be around 83 degrees at the end of the first week.
+By the end of the second week around 76 degrees.

 The ducklings will let you know if they are uncomfortable.
 If you check on them and see them sitting with their mouths open panting, it’s too hot- back the heat off a bit more.
 If they are peeping loudly and huddled together bring the heat back some more.

 By the end of the third week, you are aiming for a temperature of 69 degrees.
 If you are brooding the ducks in your house, sometime during that second week you are going to be hitting the regular air temperature inside and can turn the heat lamp off.
-I brood my ducks in my sunroom which during the day is fine, but can get a little chilly at night, so I turn the heat lamp off during the day and turn it on at night if they need it.
+I brood my ducks in my sunroom which during the day is fine.
+But it can get a little chilly at night, so I turn the heat lamp off during the day.
+I turn it on at night if they need it.
 After the third week, it’s off pretty much all the time unless we get a super cold snap.

 Just how messy are they?
 Keeping them clean

 What makes ducklings so messy?
-Well there is the obvious, they poop a lot and it is pretty runny because of all the water they drink.
+Well, there is the obvious, they poop a lot.
+Their poop is pretty runny because of all the water they drink.
 But in addition, and I think the bigger offender, is the way they eat and drink.

 Ducks like to mix their food & water for digestion, so they will take a bill full of feed, eat it, then chase it with water.
 But often there is still food in their bill, which gets into the water.
-Then when they go back for more feed, there is still water in their bill which gets into the feed turning it into a gunky mess, and of course they are dropping both feed & water in between the two dishes.
+Then when they go back for more feed, there is still water in their bill which gets into the feed.
+This turns the feed into a gunky mess.
+And of course, they are dropping both feed & water in between the two dishes.

-When they are done eating, they like to dip their whole heads in the water about a dozen or so times to get clean and possibly get in the water to splash around a bit.
-When they come up they are shaking their heads and bodies splattering water on all the walls, which isn’t too bad in the first 10 minutes or so when the water is clean.
-After they have been eating and food starts dissolving in the water it turns brown and mucky and they shake that water onto all the walls of the brooder making every surface gross.
+When they are done eating, they like to dip their whole heads in the water about a dozen or so times to get clean.
+They also like to get in the water to splash around a bit.
+When they come up they are shaking their heads and bodies splattering water on all the walls.
+After they have been eating and food starts dissolving in the water it turns brown and mucky.
+They shake that water onto all the walls of the brooder making every surface gross.

 Going outside